wizcap/CryptoCurrencyTrader/README.md

 A buy threshold and sell threshold are selected which maximise profit based on the score returned for the training data, where a sell or buy signal is generated if the respective threshold is crossed.

 ## Machine Learning Meta-fitting and Hyper Parameter Optimisation
 The machine learning optimisation is based on a two layer random search, as outlined in the diagram below.
 The meta-fitting selects a machine learning and preprocessing pair, the selected machine learning model is then optimised using a second random grid search to fit the hyperparameters for that particular machine learning model.
-One option (solid box) is selected for each options (inner dashed box) for each fitting.
+One option (solid box) is selected for each parameter (inner dashed box) for each fitting stage (outer dashed box).
 (Without GPU support the tensorflow fitting may take a long time!)
 ![Alt text](ML_Flowchart.png?raw=true "Optional Title")

 ## Example results